preemptive/r8-docs/README.md

 ## Introduction

-This is *<small>un</small>official* documentation for [R8](https://www.preemptive.com/blog/article/1101-r8-a-step-in-google-s-android-build-performance-roadmap/89-DashO).
+This site is unofficial documentation for [R8](https://android-developers.googleblog.com/2018/11/r8-new-code-shrinker-from-google-is.html), Google's code shrinker for Android.
-Google intends R8 to be a drop-in replacement for ProGuard but there are some differences in what is supported and how it works.
+Google intends R8 to be a drop-in replacement for [ProGuard](https://www.guardsquare.com/en/products/proguard), and, as R8 is designed to be compatible with most R8 rules, the [ProGuard Manual](pg_man) is a valuable reference for R8.
+However, there still are substantial differences between R8 and ProGuard, and Google has not documented those differences.
+This site is meant to fill that gap.

+This site is [open source on GitHub](https://github.com/preemptive/r8-docs) and we encourage you to contribute by opening [issues](https://github.com/preemptive/r8-docs/issues) or submitting pull requests.

+### Assumptions

+This documentation assumes that you are using the standard Gradle build process of an Android application or library with version 3.4 or later of the Android Gradle Plugin.
+It is not suitable if you are using R8 directly in a custom build process.

 >**Note:** Known issues reflected in this document were last tested on R8 v1.4.77 using Android Gradle Plugin v3.4.0-rc03.

+### Who We Are

+[PreEmptive Solutions](https://www.preemptive.com) is the developer of [PreEmptive Protection - DashO](https://www.preemptive.com/products/dasho/overview), which provides powerful obfuscation and shielding for Android applications and libraries.

 ## Enabling R8

-You can enable ProGuard or R8 in your Android project for a build type by using the `minifyEnabled` setting in your application's or library's Gradle buildscript:
+You can enable R8 in your Android project for a build type by using the `minifyEnabled` setting in your application's or library's Gradle buildscript:

 ```gradle
 android {